royalapplications/docs/src/r2023/royalserver/general/mfa-user-store.md

 # Multi Factor User Store

-The **Multi Factor User Store** panel displays the users configured for Multi Factor authentication.
+The **Multi Factor User Store** panel displays the users configured for Multi Factor authentication and allows  new users to be configured for MFA.

 ## Show or Activate the Multi Factor Users Store Panel